Simploy Testimonial

 A detailed discussion of work comp payroll deductions is beyond the scope of this article.
 There are numerous deductions and they differ from state to state.
 But, needless to say, payroll is the basis of premium for workers comp and important in determining how is work comp is calculated?

-How Is Work Comp Calculated - Rate
+How Is Work Comp Calculated - Workers Comp Codes & WC Rates

 The National Council on Compensation Insurance (NCCI) is the designated workers' compensation "rating bureau" for most states.
 And, a few (California, New Jersey, New York, Delaware, and Pennsylvania) have their own.
 These organizations have developed hundreds of classification codes for different industries and job types.
 While NCCI and the other rating bureaus have developed the classification system, they don't apply this system to businesses.
 The important job of ensuring your business is properly classified is up to your insurance company and broker.
 We say important because if you're an accounting firm, you definitely don't want to be mistakenly classified as a roofer!